dchudz/predcomps/README.md

 ## Must be done before releasing to the world

-### Examples

-- demonstrate on simulated logistic regression example
-	- (todo) plot the curves for better intuition
+- logistic regression example plot the curves for better intuition

-- real world examples
+	- make it presentable
+	- add more intuition (e.g. with u vs. response at various v's)
+	- add transition plot?

-	- (to finish) diamonds
+- diamonds
+	- make it presentable

+- another real-world example
-	- look at give me some credit or another?
+	- give me some credit? nice b/c it's logistic

-- add to all examples Impact plots with arrows

-### Other documentation needed

-- explanation of Gelman & Pardoe paper (or at least the parts of it that are necessary to understand the package)

-- a page isolating differences and/or extensions from what's described in the Gelman/Pardoe paper

-- a general overview of how to use the package
+- common functions should work on RF and GLM objects.
+Shouldn't need to specify inputs (should be inferred from the object)

+- document every function other people would use, with example

+- website structure - add new pages to index, even blank ones
+	- sections:
+		- top level
+			- github link
-  - include warning that it's not very polished -- e.g. slow, not much checking that inputs are appropriate, etc. It's mainly a proof of concept and will stay that way until I see other people being interested.
+			- home / outline  - include warning that it's not very polished -- e.g. slow, not much checking that inputs are appropriate, etc. It's mainly a proof of concept and will stay that way until I see other people being interested.

-### More functionality

-Make it work for RF or GLM objects.

-### Documentation

-- check every function other people would use
+			- Introduction to APCs
+			- Impact (scale-insensitive version of APCs)
+			- Transition Plots
-- give examples for every function other people would use
+		- examples

-## Maybe should be done before releasing it to the world
+			- simulated logistic regression
+			- simulated linear w/ interaction
+			- diamonds
+			- give me some credit?
+		- technical
+			- Extensions/changes from paper (absolute, impact, transition)
+			- Future work (maybe combine with next) -- weights, efficiency
+			- Wrongness doesn't go to zero!

+- pages to write
+	- Introduction to APCs
+	- Impact (scale-insensitive version of APCs)
+	- Transition Plots

+## Future work

 - make it work if categorical variables are includes in the inputs that aren't of interest
 - make it work for categorical variables as input of interest

-### Better unit testing
+- better unit testing

-## Doesn't need to be done before releasing it to the world

-### Uncertainty
+- uncertainty
 	- it would be pretty easy to allow for multiple samples of parameters and plot uncertainties as in the paper
 	- I'm also interested in the uncertainty that arises from the density estimation as.
 I'm not that excited about displaying one source of uncertainty without at least having a sense for the other.

-## Some other stuff

 - deal with potential column name conflicts in data frames (e.g. what if "weight" is already a column of X, but I try to use it...)
 - make it faster -- with large N, we should make distance matrix (much faster than I am now) and only keep a smaller number of the closest points
+- better choice of weights